 Many experts on prayer advise us that when we pray, we should enter into a time of quiet meditation where we do nothing but listen for the “small still voice” of God speaking to us.
 The problem that often ensues is that during those moments of silence, how are you so sure that any silent voice you hear is God?
 How do you know it is not your own mind playing tricks on you?
 How do you know it is not your own mind retrieving some piece of information that you read somewhere or heard sometime?
 One person I know thinks that what he hears is from God because he hears it during his prayer time - he was praying when he heard it, so it has to be God.
 Suffice it to say that Jesus while He was fasting for 40 days when the next voice He heard was the devil's.
 But you think you are greater than Him?

 There is one scripture in the Bible that mentions this “small still voice”.
 It is 1 Kings 19:12.

 And behold, the Lord passed by, and a great and strong wind tore into the mountains and broke the rocks in pieces before the Lord, but the Lord was not in the wind; and after the wind and earthquake, but the Lord was not in the earthquake; and after the earthquake a fire, but the Lord was not in the fire; and after the fire a still small voice.

 Admittedly, it is a difficult passage to really understand.
 Elijah had just won a tremendous victory over the prophets of Baal, but was now wallowing in self pity in a cave.
-And God was speaking to him.
+And God spoke to him.
 The passage states that there was a wind, an earthquake and a fire, but the Lord was in neither of them.
 Finally there was a still small voice, and the implication is that God was “in it”, because the passage didn’t say He wasn’t.